-The Statement of Accounts summarises the Fund's transactions for the 2013/14 financial year and its position at year-end as at 31 March 2014.
-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2013/14 which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The Statement of Accounts summarises the Fund's transactions for the 2014/15 financial year and its position at year-end as at 31 March 2015.
+The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United

 The accounts summarise the transactions of the Fund and report on the net assets available to pay pension benefits.
 The accounts do not take account of obligations to pay pensions and benefits which fall due after the end of the financial year.
-The actuarial present value of promised retirement benefits, valued on an International Accounting Standard (IAS 19) basis, is disclosed in Note 16 of these accounts.
+The actuarial present value of promised retirement benefits, valued on an International Accounting Standard (IAS 19) basis, is disclosed in Note 17 of these accounts.